bioidiap/bob.extension/doc/guide.rst

   $ tar -xjf bob.example.project.tar.bz2
   $ cd bob.example.project

-We now recommend you read the file ``README.rst``, which is written in `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ format, situated at the root of the just downloaded material.
+We now recommend you read the file ``README.rst``, which is written in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ format (see also `reStructuredText Primer <http://www.sphinx-doc.org/en/stable/rest.html>`_), situated at the root of the just downloaded material.
 It contains important information on other functionality such as document generation and unit testing, which will not be covered on this introductory material.

 The anatomy of a minimal package should look like the following: